Hampton College Pupil Premium Report for 2016/17 Academic Year

 In areas where measurement is possible and appropriate, outcomes for disadvantaged learners are scrutinised and discussed by staff at all levels and governors.
 The achievement and progress of disadvantaged learners are regularly tracked as part of our on-going monitoring systems at all phases.
 Timely interventions are planned and delivered, where necessary.

-At secondary phase, we believe a key indicator of the impact of our pupil premium spending is seen in the KS4 outcomes of disadvantaged students.
+At secondary phase, we believe a key indicator of the impact of our pupil premium spending is seen in the KS4 outcomes and destinations of disadvantaged students.
 In 2014, the school received recognition of its work with disadvantaged students in the form of a letter from David Laws MP.
 Hampton College was recognised as ‘one of the most improved schools in the country in terms of attainment and value added progress of disadvantaged pupils since 2011.’
 In 2016, disadvantaged students out performed non disadvantaged students, in terms of their progress KS2-4 (2016 Progress 8 score of +0.24).
 The 2016 GCSE English outcomes for disadvantaged students were exceptional (in the top 10% of schools) with the Progress 8 score being +0.81.
 In 2017, the social and emotional issues of a number of our disadvantaged students impacted their progress, which in turn impacted upon the overall progress figure for the disadvantaged at KS4 (2017 Progress 8 score of -0.81); however, all students were supported to secure a post 16 placement at the start of September 2017.

-In our primary phase, at EYFS, gaps between all learners and disadvantaged learners are generally small and in Mathematics FSM learners out performed non disadvantaged learners in 2015.
-At Key Stage One, disadvantaged children achieve broadly in line with their non-disadvantaged peers, with only one or two pupils not yet reaching the expected level in Mathematics, Reading and Writing in 2016.
+In our primary phase, at EYFS, gaps between all learners and disadvantaged learners vary between the areas of learning; in PSED FSM learners out performed non disadvantaged learners in 2016.
+At Key Stage One, disadvantaged children achieve broadly in line with their non-disadvantaged peers, with only a small group of children not yet reaching the expected level in Reading, Writing and Mathematics in 2017.

 Our initial allocation for Pupil Premium for 2017/18 is £277,585 (£201,025 Secondary Phase and £76,560 Primary Phase).
 With this funding we will continue to deliver the provision and resources detailed for 2016/17.
 We will also continue to review requirements and specific needs of all of our students and put into place appropriate support as identified.